algorithmica-org/algorithmica/content/english/hpc/pipelining/hazards.md

 ---
-title: Pipelining and Hazards
+title: Pipeline Hazards
-weight: 2
+weight: 1
 ---

+situations that prevent the next instruction in the instruction stream from executing during its designated clock cycles

 Let's dive deeper into microarchitecture.